-England‘s outdoor landscape is remarkable not for its scale or wildness — it is one of Europe’s most densely populated countries, with 56 million people in 130,000km² — but for its accessibility, its variety, and the extraordinary network of public rights of way, long-distance footpaths, and national parks that make the country’s natural landscapes genuinely available to everyone.
-The Public Rights of Way network (150,000 miles of legal footpaths, bridleways, and byways across England and Wales) gives English walkers access to the landscape in a manner that most countries’ private land ownership structures prohibit; the ten National Parks of England collectively protect 9% of England’s land area; and the National Trails system (2,700 miles of long-distance marked walking routes) provides the infrastructure for the most ambitious walking in England.
-The landscape that results — the chalk downs of the South Downs and the North Downs, the moorlands of Dartmoor and the North York Moors, the limestone dales of the Peak District and the Yorkshire Dales, the craggy fells of the Lake District, the ancient woodland of the New Forest — is not the wild frontier of Canada or Patagonia but is genuinely beautiful, genuinely accessible, and genuinely meaningful to the millions of English people who use it weekly.
+England‘s outdoor landscape is remarkable not for its scale or wildness — it is one of Europe’s most densely populated countries, with 56 million people in 130,000km² — but for its accessibility, its variety, and the extraordinary network of public rights of way, long-distance footpaths, and national parks that make the country’s wild places genuinely available to everyone.
+The Public Rights of Way network (some 140,000 miles of legal footpaths, bridleways, and byways across England and Wales) gives English walkers a freedom to roam that most countries’ private land ownership structures prohibit; the ten National Parks of England collectively protect 9% of England’s land area; and the National Trails system (2,700 miles of long-distance marked walking routes) provides the infrastructure for the country’s most ambitious walking.
+The terrain that results — the chalk downs of the South Downs and the North Downs, the moorlands of Dartmoor and the North York Moors, the limestone dales of the Peak District and the Yorkshire Dales, the craggy fells of the Lake District, the ancient woodland of the New Forest — is not the wild frontier of Canada or Patagonia, yet it is genuinely beautiful, properly accessible, and woven into the weekly lives of the millions of English people who walk it.

 The Lake District: England’s Mountain World

-The Lake District National Park (2,362km², Cumbria, UNESCO World Heritage Site 2017) is England’s most celebrated landscape and its most popular national park — the glacially carved fells and lakes of the English uplands, where the literary landscape of Wordsworth (Grasmere), Ruskin (Brantwood, Coniston), and Beatrix Potter (Hill Top, Near Sawrey) meets the physical challenge of England’s highest ground.
+The Lake District National Park (2,362km², Cumbria, UNESCO World Heritage Site 2017) is England’s best-loved landscape and its busiest national park — the glacially carved fells and lakes of the English uplands, where the literary landscape of Wordsworth (Grasmere), Ruskin (Brantwood, Coniston), and Beatrix Potter (Hill Top, Near Sawrey) meets the physical challenge of England’s highest ground.

-• Scafell Pike: England’s highest point (978m) is accessed most directly from Wasdale Head (6km, 900m ascent, 4–6 hours return) or from Borrowdale via Esk Hause (longer but more varied).
-The summit views — across the Western Fells, the Solway Firth, and on clear days across to the Isle of Man and Ireland — are England’s best mountain panoramas
+- Scafell Pike: England’s highest point (978m) is accessed most directly from Wasdale Head (a six-mile round trip, 900m ascent, 4–6 hours) or from Borrowdale via Esk Hause (longer but more varied).
+The summit views — across the Western Fells, the Solway Firth, and on clear days across to the Isle of Man and Ireland — rank among England’s finest mountain panoramas

-• Helvellyn and Striding Edge: The classic Lake District mountain experience — the ascent of Helvellyn (950m) via Striding Edge (a narrow, exposed ridge with significant scrambling in places) from Glenridding on Ullswater.
-The Swirral Edge descent completes a horseshoe that is England’s most thrilling day walk
+- Helvellyn and Striding Edge: The classic Lake District mountain experience — the ascent of Helvellyn (950m) via Striding Edge (a narrow, exposed ridge with significant scrambling in places) from Glenridding on Ullswater.
+The Swirral Edge descent closes a horseshoe widely held to be England’s most thrilling day walk

-• Windermere and Coniston: England’s largest lake (Windermere, 17km long) provides sailing, kayaking, and wild swimming; Coniston Water (Donald Campbell’s water speed record lake) provides the quieter, less-touristed alternative.
-Ullswater (the “most beautiful” lake in the Wordsworth tradition) is the most consistently praised for scenery
+- Windermere and Coniston: England’s largest lake (Windermere, 18km long) is the place for sailing, kayaking, and wild swimming; Coniston Water (where Donald Campbell set his water speed record) offers the quieter, less-touristed alternative.
+Ullswater, the lake the Wordsworth tradition holds up as the loveliest of all, is the one walkers return to for its scenery

-• Keswick and Derwentwater: The most beautiful of the northern fells circuit — the Catbells ridge walk above Derwentwater (accessible from Keswick by ferry to Hawse End) is the most accessible dramatic walk in the Lake District, rewarding the moderate effort with views across the lake to Skiddaw
+- Keswick and Derwentwater: The pick of the northern fells — the Catbells ridge walk above Derwentwater (reached from Keswick by ferry to Hawse End) wrings more drama from less effort than any walk in the Lake District, rewarding a moderate climb with views across the lake to Skiddaw

 The Peak District: England’s First National Park

-The Peak District National Park (1,437km², the first national park in England, 1951) divides into two distinct landscapes: the Dark Peak (the northern gritstone moorlands, blanket bog, and wild edges — Kinder Scout, Bleaklow, the Derwent Valley) and the White Peak (the southern limestone dales, dry stone walls, and flowery meadows — Dove Dale, Monsal Dale, the Manifold Valley).
-Both have distinct characters and distinct walking traditions.
+Designated in 1951 as the first national park in England, the Peak District (1,438km²) divides into two distinct landscapes: the Dark Peak (the northern gritstone moorlands, blanket bog, and wild edges — Kinder Scout, Bleaklow, the Derwent Valley) and the White Peak (the southern limestone dales, dry stone walls, and flowery meadows — Dove Dale, Monsal Dale, the Manifold Valley).
+Each half has its own character and its own walking tradition.

-• Kinder Scout: The gritstone plateau above Hayfield (636m) is the most historically significant walking destination in England — the site of the 1932 Kinder Scout Mass Trespass, the act of civil disobedience by working-class Manchester ramblers that ultimately led to the creation of national parks and public rights of way legislation.
+- Kinder Scout: The gritstone plateau above Hayfield (636m) carries more history than any other walking destination in England — the site of the 1932 Kinder Scout Mass Trespass, the act of civil disobedience by working-class Manchester ramblers that ultimately led to the creation of national parks and public rights of way legislation.
 The moorland plateau walks (the Pennine Way begins here) are wild and disorienting; navigation skills required in poor weather

 The South West Coast Path: England’s Greatest Walk

-• North Cornwall: The Tintagel to Bude section — King Arthur’s castle (Tintagel, on a cliff stack above the Atlantic), the dramatic surf beaches of Fistral (Newquay), and the narrow wooded valleys of the north Cornwall coast — is the most dramatic section
+- North Cornwall: The Tintagel to Bude section — King Arthur’s castle (Tintagel, on a cliff stack above the Atlantic), the dramatic surf beaches of Fistral (Newquay), and the narrow wooded valleys of the north Cornwall coast — shows the trail at its most theatrical

-• South Devon: The stretch from Salcombe to Dartmouth — the rias (drowned river valleys), golden beaches, and the National Trust coast of South Devon — is the most gentle and consistently beautiful
+- South Devon: The stretch from Salcombe to Dartmouth — the rias (drowned river valleys), golden beaches, and the National Trust coast of South Devon — runs gentler and more consistently lovely than anywhere else on the path

-• Penwith and Land’s End: The far west of Cornwall — the granite headlands of Cape Cornwall, the Minack Theatre at Porthcurno, and the actual Land’s End — provide the most elemental Atlantic experience
+- Penwith and Land’s End: The far west of Cornwall — the granite headlands of Cape Cornwall, the Minack Theatre at Porthcurno, and Land’s End itself — offer the most elemental Atlantic experience of all

 The Yorkshire Dales and Moors

-The Yorkshire Dales National Park (2,179km²) encompasses the limestone dales (Wharfedale, Wensleydale, Swaledale, Ribblesdale) and the Howgill Fells in a landscape of dry stone walls, field barns, and moorland that is quintessentially northern English.
-The Three Peaks walk (Pen-y-ghent 694m, Whernside 736m, Ingleborough 724m, 40km, done in a day by serious walkers), the Dales Way (81 miles, Ilkley to Windermere), and the walking in the Ingleton Waterfalls Trail and around Malham Cove (the limestone pavement cliff face that Tolkien described as an inspiration for Middle-earth’s landscapes) provide the most memorable experiences.
+Across 2,179km², the Yorkshire Dales National Park encompasses the limestone dales (Wharfedale, Wensleydale, Swaledale, Ribblesdale) and the Howgill Fells in a landscape of dry stone walls, field barns, and moorland that is quintessentially northern English.
+The Three Peaks walk (Pen-y-ghent 694m, Whernside 736m, Ingleborough 723m, 40km, done in a day by serious walkers), the Dales Way (81 miles, Ilkley to Windermere), and the walking in the Ingleton Waterfalls Trail and around Malham Cove (the 70-metre curved limestone cliff and the limestone pavement above it, used as a filming location for Harry Potter and the Deathly Hallows) leave the deepest impression.
 The North York Moors (1,434km²) — the heather moorland above Pickering and Whitby, with the scenic North Yorkshire Moors Railway connecting the two — is England’s largest expanse of heather moorland, turning vivid purple in August when the heather blooms.

 Frequently Asked Questions